 The next thing we knew the air was alive with unusual sound.
 Having been on so many treks to the mountains, my inclination was to clear out right away as I figured I’d stepped on a ground nest of of wasps!
 Our healthy fear soon turned to laughter when it donned on us that we had stumbled upon a bustling community of hummingbirds!
 Not just one or two, but more than we could count.
 It was not possible to get a decent photo, but this is the type of bird we were looking at, though mostly listening to…

 To this day I call this glade Kingdom of the Hummingbirds, as I’ve never seen so many of them in one place before or since.
-Some of the cedars nearby were up to nine feet in diameter, modest in size compared to some recent finds but still most likely four centuries old.
+Some of the cedars nearby were up to nine feet in diameter, modest in size compared to some of our recent finds but still most likely well over four centuries old.

 We spent quite some time clambering about this unique grove of trees and were about to press onward when I spotted something unusually hulking just downhill.
 From where I stood, at first, it looked like a record setting tree, but upon closer examination it was actually two trees each at least nine feet in diameter that were so close together they had appeared to grow as one.
 Their photo, pictured here below, is framed and hangs on my living room wall today!